rkillickdev/rewind/README.md

 ![Profile page unauthenticated user](docs/features/profile-page-unauth.png)

-* The `ProfilePage` component is rendered using the React Router whenever the user naviagates to the exact url `/profiles/:id`.
+* The `ProfilePage` component is rendered using the React Router whenever the user navigates to the exact url `/profiles/:id`.
 This displays the following details for a profile specified by the id supplied in the url:

   * Image
   * Profile Name